daviddpd/vm-bhyve/README-ISCSI.md

     vm_enable="YES"
     vm_datastore_iscsi="YES"

-This is the configuration for the external tools to control the iSCSI API (this syntax will likely change) These are specific for the FreeNAS/TrueNAS integration:
+This is the configuration for the external tools to control the iSCSI API (this syntax will likely change, but ideally will eventually be standardized - so other iSCSI NASes and APIs could be used.)

+These are specific for the FreeNAS/TrueNAS integration (and using this https://github.com/daviddpd/ixnas-api )

     vm_iscsi_binpath="/usr/home/dpd/ixnas-api/bin"
     vm_iscsi_bin_create_zol="create-zvol.py"
+    vm_iscsi_bin_destroy_zol="destroy-zvol.py"
     vm_iscsi_bin_create_target="create-iscsi.py"
+    vm_iscsi_bin_destroy_target="destroy-iscsi.py"

 Then for default datastore, the vm_dir spec looks like this: